 In a dog’s language, jumping onto others is a sign of apparent dominance.
 When your dog jumps on you as a greeting which he does consistently, stop him from doing so.

 This both teaches him not to just on visitors, which is usually unwanted behavior, and shows him that you have control over the situation.

 Don’t allow him when he’s positioning himself above or equal you

 When your dog sits beside you on the couch, you signify that he is of equal rank with you.
 Quickly command him to get off the couch and sit on the floor.
 Unless you invite him to do so.

 Even when playing, don’t let him bite you

 This behavior should be discouraged early on.
 Playing does not have to involve biting.
 When this happens, quickly disengage and ignore him for a few hours.
 This will teach him that his behavior was not desirable or appropriate.
 If he does not bite you, then you can keep on playing with him.

-A few simple training tips like these will show your dog you are the alpha in the family.
+A few simple training tips like these will show your dog you are the boss in the family.
 This will help him keep his place.
 It also helps when training other tasks as he sees you as the leader and will take to your commands better.

 Becoming the pack leader is a helpful skill to master when dealing with your own dog and with other dogs you encounter.
 Once you are comfortable being a strong but fair leader other dogs pick up on your leadership presence.